ArdraMurali1997/Data-Analytics-Portfolio/README.md

 Projects
 1. Excel:
    a.
 Assignments
+   b.
+Macro
-2. SQL:
+3. SQL:
    a.
 Library Management Project
    b.
 Assignments
-3. PowerBI:
+4. PowerBI:
    a.
 Weekly Business Report Project
-4. Tableau: (in progress)
+5. Tableau: (in progress)
-5. Python: (in progress)
+6. Python: (in progress)